Announcing Duplicator WP-CLI Commands (And How They Speed Up Backups)

 You can follow these steps to roll back your site.

 Duplicator also has Restore buttons next to each of your backups.
-Visit the Packages page, find a backup with the deleted theme, and hit Restore.
+Visit the Backups page, find a backup with the deleted theme, and hit Restore.

 This is why creating regular backups is so important.
 It protects your site from simple mistakes, as well as hacking attempts and server failures.